AKVorrat/platformregulation-text/text.md

 2. **The primary aim of the council is to highlight systemic and relevant cases of content moderation decisions that are discriminatory, harmful or in conflict with the rules of the platform.** The council can receive complaints from the general public, but is independent in its selection of cases or which topics it investigates.
 4. **Once the council has decided to start an investigation into the handling of certain types of content, it can request assistance from the platform regulator to obtain relevant information and data.** The regulator is obliged to give assistance if the request is within the mandate of the social media council.
 The regulator can obtain this data within its supervision mandate from the platform, but cannot base any other proceedings on knoweldge obtained thereby.
 5. **Relevant and dominant platforms are obliged to join the social media council.**
-6. **The Council must be comprised of a diverse group of experts, representing a range of different views and experiences.** Members of the Council should be selected in a transparent and independent manner.
-The Council must have a clear and public code of ethics and must be fully independent and able to make genuine, impartial and recognized decisions.
-The Oversight Council shall conduct itself as transparent as possible and seek input from the general public via open consultations on all relevant aspects of its work.
+6. **The council must be comprised of a diverse group of experts, representing a range of different views and experiences.** Members of the council should be selected in a transparent and independent manner.
+The council must have a clear and public code of ethics and must be fully independent and able to make genuine, impartial and recognized decisions.
+The Oversight council shall conduct itself as transparent as possible and seek input from the general public via open consultations on all relevant aspects of its work.
-7. **To inform the public and enable informed user decisions, Council has to publish bi-annual reports about its work and findings.**
+7. **To inform the public and enable informed user decisions, council has to publish bi-annual reports about its work and findings.**

 > For best practices on Conflict of Interest policies see the [Commission Decision C(2016)3301/F1](http://ec.europa.eu/transparency/regdoc/?fuseaction=list&coteId=3&year=2016&number=3301&version=ALL&language=en) on establishing European Commission [expert groups](http://ec.europa.eu/transparency/regexpert/index.cfm?do=faq.faq&aide=2)
 > On the horizontal effect of fundamental rights see this [case in Poland](https://en.panoptykon.org/articles/first-court-decision-sin-vs-facebook).